NeilJustice/ZenUnitAndMetalMock/README.md

    Wait for any key at the end of the test run.
 -exit0
    Always exit 0 regardless of test run outcome.
-   Useful option for not blocking the launch of a ZenUnit tests console window when previously running ZenUnit tests in a post-build step.
+   Useful option for never blocking the launch of a ZenUnit tests console window when previously running those tests in a post-build step.

 Testing Filtration Options: